GerritCodeReview/plugins_quota/src/main/resources/Documentation/config.md

   [group "Registered Users"]
     uploadpack = 30/hour burst 60
 ```
-The rate limit exceeded message can be configured by setting parameter
+The rate limit exceeded message can be configured.

+For `uploadpack`, by setting parameter
 `uploadpackLimitExceededMsg` in the `plugin.quota` subsection of the
 `gerrit.config` file. `${rateLimit}` token is supported in the message and
 will be replaced by effective rate limit per hour.

-Defaults to `Exceeded rate limit of ${rateLimit} fetch requests/hour`
+Defaults to `Exceeded rate limit of ${rateLimit} fetch requests/hour` .

 Publication Schedule
 --------------------